-Christian Iraqi detainees in Michigan fear deportation
+Iraqi detainees in Michigan fear deportation

 Lawyers from the ACLU acknowledge the criminal history of those arrested, but say most of the detainees have complied with their conditions of supervision and have had no further run-ins with the law, according to the news release.

-Ali Al-Dilaimi served five months of a one-year sentence for an assault that happened 17 years ago and his record was later expunged, according to the complaint filing.
+Ali Al-Dilami served five months of a one-year sentence for an assault that happened 17 years ago and his record was later expunged, according to the complaint filing.

-Al-Dilaimi -- who has a history of mild heart attacks, according to his family -- had a seizure when officials arrested him.
+Al-Dilami -- who has a history of mild heart attacks, according to his family -- had a seizure when officials arrested him.
 He was initially hospitalized, but now awaits his fate in a detention center in Youngstown, Ohio.

 His wife, an American citizen born and raised in Ohio, has prepared travel documents for herself and the couple's two sons, in case her husband is sent back to Iraq.

 "If he leaves on a Tuesday, I'm leaving on a Thursday.
 I cannot let this government tear our family apart.
-The only option we have is to pack up and go, and hope to come back to America one day and see my family," Brianna Al-Dilaimi said.
+The only option we have is to pack up and go, and hope to come back to America one day and see my family," Brianna Al-Dilami said.

 'Everyone here like me is scared to death'